 declaring the certificate

-To declare the certificate in Japanese professional communication, students should meet with the undergraduate advisor, firstname.lastname@example.org, to review the requirements, discuss courses, and to submit the declaration request.
+To declare the Certificate in Japanese Professional Communication, students should meet with the undergraduate advisor to review the requirements, and discuss courses.
+Students may declare the certificate at any point in their language study.

 |Fifth Semester Japanese|